kissbom/kissbom-spec/README.rst

 Reporting software provenance and track licensing, bugs and vulnerabiilities is useful.

-What could be the simplest way we could do this?
+What could be the simplest way to do this?

 Solution
 ---------